open-telemetry/opentelemetry-specification/specification/api-tracing.md

 - `Link`s - see API definition [here](#add-links).
 - `Start timestamp`, default to current time.
 This argument SHOULD only be set when span creation time has already passed.
-If API is called at a moment of a Span logical start, API user must rely on SDK to take take the current time.
+If API is called at a moment of a Span logical start, API user MUST not explicitly set this argument.

 #### Add Links